 As a journal author, you retain the rights to your paper for a variety of purposes, including use by your employing institute or company.
 These author's rights may be exercised without obtaining prior authorization.

-Authors publishing in J-Lalite have wide rights to use their works for teaching and scholarly purposes without needing to seek permission, including: use for classroom teaching by Author or Author's institutionand presentation at a meeting or conference and distributing copies to attendees; use for internal training by author's company; distribution to colleagues for their reseearch use; use in a subsequent compilation of the author's works; inclusion in a thesis or dissertation; reuse of portions or extrcats from the article in other works (with full acknowledgement of final article); preparation of derivative works (other than commercial purposes) (with full acknowledgement of final article); voluntary posting on open web sites operated by author or author’s institution for scholarly purposes (follow CC by SA License).
+Authors who publish in J-Lalite retain broad rights to use their works for educational and scholarly purposes without seeking permission, including the following: use for classroom instruction by the author or author's institution, presentation at a meeting or conference, and distribution of copies to attendees; use for internal training by the author's company; distribution to colleagues for research purposes; inclusion in a thesis or dissertation; reuse of portions or excerpts from the article (follow CC by SA License).

 Authors and readers are free to copy and redistribute the material in any medium or format, as well as remix, transform, and build upon it for any purpose, including commercial ones, but they must give appropriate credit (by citing the article or content), include a link to the license, and indicate if any changes were made.